MyZenKey/sp-sdk-ios/Example/README.md

 - Signing up with Project Verify.
 - How to use the ProjectVerifyAuthorizeButton.

 A social network might leverage Project Verify to make registration and login easier for the user.
 The sign up / sign in flow is comprised of the social network requesting the necessary scopes from Project Verify.
 The social app receives an authorization code and mcc/mnc identifer from Project Verify.
 It passes this back to the mock social app server where the assumption would be that the token exchange is completed.
-Once the server has an a token, it can access the user info endpoint for the information authorized in the scopes.
+Once the server has a token, it can access the user info endpoint for the information authorized in the scopes.

 ## BankApp (iOS)